 When it comes to measuring ingredients for most lotions, it’s important to use a digital kitchen scale.
 You can use a pocket scale for small batches or a larger one if you’re making bigger batches.
 Using volume measurements, such as teaspoons and cups, is generally not accurate enough for making cosmetics.

-Simple Face Lotion Recipe
+Simple Face Cream Recipe

 - Glass jar with lid